dotnet/docs/docs/csharp/advanced-topics/expression-trees/expression-trees-execution.md

 :::code language="csharp" source="snippets/RunExpressionTrees.cs" id="ResourceClass":::

-If you use it in an expression as shown in the following code, you get an <xref:System.ObjectDisposedException?displayProperty=nameWithType> when you execute the code referenced by the `Resource.Argument` property:
+If you use it in an expression as shown in the following code, you get a <xref:System.ObjectDisposedException?displayProperty=nameWithType> when you execute the code referenced by the `Resource.Argument` property:

 :::code language="csharp" source="snippets/RunExpressionTrees.cs" id="CreateBoundResource":::